minimalparts/nonce2vec/README.md

 # nonce2vec
 This is the repo accompanying the paper "High-risk learning: acquiring new word vectors from tiny data" (Herbelot &amp; Baroni, 2017).
+If you use this code, please cite the following:

+A. Herbelot and M. Baroni.
+2017.
+High-risk learning: Acquiring new word vectors from tiny data. *Proceedings of EMNLP 2017 (Conference on Empirical Methods in Natural Language Processing)*.

 **Abstract**